Codecademy/docs/content/pytorch/concepts/optimizers/adam/adam.md

 ### Advanced Insight

-For a more technical explinattion, here is the mathematical process behind the **Adam optimizer**.
+For a more technical explanation, here is the mathematical process behind the **Adam optimizer**.

 #### Advanced Explanation of the Key Steps